arslankhanali/mlops-credit-fraud/README.md

 ![Alt text](images/menu.png)

 ### 1: Get the MLFlow Route using command-line
-Alternatively, you can use the OC command to get the hostname through:
+You can use the OC command to get the hostname through:
 `oc get svc mlflow-server -n mlops -o go-template --template='{{.metadata.name}}.{{.metadata.namespace}}.svc.cluster.local{{println}}'`

 The port you will find with: `oc get svc mlflow-server -n mlops -o yaml`